New FIVE STAR review of Gold Train by Author Jason Sullivan

-Those who like to read about Russia and the Russians, those who want to start their own love affair with Russia, will also enjoy my mystery/thriller GOLD TRAIN (Accidental Spy Russia Adventure), an Amazon/Kindle bestseller.
+Those who like to read about Russia and the Russians, those who want to “start their own love affair with Russia,” will also enjoy my mystery/thriller GOLD TRAIN (Accidental Spy Russia Adventure), an Amazon/Kindle bestseller.
 Dubbed “Jason Bourne & Outlander fusion with a vodka twist,” GOLD TRAIN is a fast-paced romantic mystery/thriller based on true historic events!
 (16+)

 P.S.
-The additional disclaimers below are in response to a certain comment I received:
+Additional disclaimers below are in response to a certain comment I received:

 1. This post is not a teaching course in Russian, but merely a response to several of my reader’ requests to provide links to potentially viable sources for BEGINNING to learn the Russian language and to share the tips for an easier assimilation of a foreign language.
 The discussion about synthetic vs. analytical languages is generally advanced, however, it is broken down is such a way so as even the beginners could follow it.